-Although the year 2020, has been difficult for most, one kind gesture made by numerous current and former Investigative Services Unit (ISU) staff changed the daily life of one very important person.
+Although 2020 has been difficult, one act of kindness made by numerous current and former Investigative Services Unit (ISU) staff changed the life of one very important person.

 Office Technician Donna Hinkle has been employed at the California Correctional Center (CCC) for 14 years, many assigned to ISU.
 According to coworkers, she is humble, hardworking, and a great role model for others.
 Her peers and supervisors hold her in a high regard, which was displayed through a great act of kindness.